-For over 20 years I’ve been blessed to know Susan Hunt, author, speaker, friend.
+I’ve been blessed to know Susan Hunt, author, speaker, friend, for nearly 30 years.
 I’ve benefited from her Bible studies, her writing, her wisdom and her gentle yet firm guidance when it comes to truth and the need to obey God.
 She is and has been a spiritual mother to me and countless other women.

 Of the many Biblical doctrines I’ve learned from Susan, one of the most important is that of being a life-giver instead of a life-taker.
 Moment by moment, as we go about our daily activities, interacting with others, we have opportunities to give or take life, to build up or tear down, to encourage or criticize.

 This precept has become one of my guiding principles.

 On an early November day some years ago, I was on the receiving end of life-taking and life-giving actions.
 The events I’m about to describe occurred one after the other, providing a vivid contrast between the two.